sambellsoup/Interactive-Brooklyn-Housing/README.md

 Things to do:

-Create widget to scroll through years and have the map repopulate based on year selected Create widget to control the range of prices selected on map Create counter to show how many houses meet criteria selected
+*Create widget to scroll through years and have the map repopulate based on year selected *Create widget to control the range of prices selected on map *Create counter to show how many houses meet criteria selected
+\n

-Expand analysis to all 5 boroughs
+*Expand analysis to all 5 boroughs
-Expand analysis to more recent years
+*Expand analysis to more recent years

 ![Brooklyn_Housing_App](/Brooklyn_Housing_App.png)